copilfi/copil/docs/operations/runbook.md

 - Docker Desktop (for Postgres, Redis, and supporting services)
 - Alchemy Sei RPC credentials configured in `.env`
 - `.env` populated for API (see `apps/api/.env.example` if present)
+- `AUTOMATION_PRIVATE_KEY` set to the production smart-account owner (32-byte hex string with `0x` prefix); session keys cannot be provisioned without it

 ## 2. One-Command Developer Stack
 The root-level `npm start` (alias `npm run stack`) performs: